prpht9/puremvc-dojo/README.md

 ### Programmatic Example - Recommended

-Beyond the skeleton Application Facade we can create a PureMVC Mediator to handle events which it registers an interest.
+Beyond the skeleton Application Facade we can create a PureMVC Mediator to handle events which it registers as interests.

 * Create the Widget to exhibit behavior
 * Create the Mediator for the Widget